-Flowers are a classic area of colouring.
-They feature in many designs, whether they are the main focus of the page or form part of the background of an image.
+Colouring pages of flowers are very popular for colourists in our wonderful community.
+Flowers feature in many designs, whether they are the main focus of the page or form part of the background of an image.
 We love colouring flowers as they are great for exploring different textures, styles and experimenting with colour.
 They also look amazing when coloured!
 Within this guide on how to colour flowers, we’re going to focus on a few techniques, tips and tricks so your flower colouring can bloom!

 So sit back, relax and get colouring some beautiful flowers today!

 It’s time to pick the colours for your flowers, and there are many options here!
 If you are following the example of what the flowers look like in real life, your colour choices can be quite simple.
 For example, colouring a sunflower the classic golden yellow and brown tones.
 However, if you want to pick your own shades we suggest opting for a tonal colour palette rather than using contrasting shades.
 For example, this could be picking the colour blue and using varying tones from a sky blue, into a navy, into a purple tone.
 We recommend a tonal palette as it brings more depth and dimension to the petals.
 If you did want to try contrasting colours, take a peek at Colour Theory and pick complementary colours from opposite sides of the colour wheel.